seanpm2001/GitHub_Stats_A/Seasons/13/!OldVersions/README/English/USA/README.txt

 - [x] Updated the main table
 - [x] Updated the access token section
 - - [x] Fixed an error in the Season 13 Access Token section
-- [x] Remodeled the file for season 13
 - [x] Updated the `Sources` section
 - - [x] Updated the `Calculation sources` subsection
 - - - [x] Added an entry for 2023 July 1st